 We don't have a lot of experience with being involved in such an evidently supernatural experience such as happened to Saul and those traveling with him to Damascus.
 The target of the encounter was obviously Saul.
 The direct impact left him lying on the ground while the others with him were still standing.
-Luke described them as being "speechless."
+Luke described them as "speechless."
 We might call this being "dumbstruck" in that they were not able to speak simply because they were terrorized.

-Another difference in what happened to Saul and his companions was that only Saul lost his sight.
+Another difference in what happened to Saul versus his companions was that only Saul lost his sight.
 Also, only Saul understood the words that were spoken.
 The others heard the voice but did not get the message.
-Additionally, the other men did not see anyone.
+Additionally, the other men did not "see" anyone.
 Apparently, Saul did see Jesus.
 It is not explicitly stated here that he saw Him, however, there are statements that Paul made later regarding this event that give testimony that he did see Christ.
 We find evidence that Saul did see Him in these six verses: Acts 9:17, 27; 22:14; 26:16; 1 Cor.
 9:1; 15:8.

 On the road to Damascus, Jesus directly intervened in the life of Saul.
-While such a dramatic intervention is rare, we all experience interruptions in our lives that were unplanned.
+While such a dramatic intervention is rare, all of us have experienced interruptions in our lives that were unplanned.
 Saul certainly did not plan on being blind and having to have someone lead him by the hand.
 It may have seemed ironic that Jesus' message to him mentioned opening eyes of the blind and then he experienced blindness for three days.

+Gloria Gaither stated "I'm coming to the conclusion (more and more the longer I live) that God's will for our lives is the interruptions."
 How would we respond to such an interruption of our lives?
 The two extremes of possible responses would be rebellion or submission.
 Saul realized that he was into a situation that was far beyond anything that he could control.
 This may have been the first time in his adult life that he realized that he was not in control.
 He was astute and wise enough to realize just how powerless he was when he encountered what was an absolutely certain supernatural power that had grabbed the reins of his life.
 As a student of how devout people in the history of Israel dealt with grave crises in their lives, he fasted and prayed as a demonstration of his submission to God and as a means of seeking to know what God would have him do next.

 As we know, God already had everything planned out and He had someone in Damascus who would be a link in the process of Saul's conversion from persecutor and prosecutor to preserver and proclaimer of the good news.
 Ananias was a follower of Christ and he was used in a special way to accomplish the will of God.
 It is not often that we distinctly hear the voice of God directing us to do something.
-Most of the time when God speaks to us it is in ways that are not as clear.
+Most of the time, when God speaks to us it is in ways that are not as clear.
 In this case, God did not want to leave anything to chance.
 In fact, God not only prepared Ananias to minister to Saul, he also prepared Saul to receive the ministry.
 I think that it is important for us to pray that God would prepare the hearts of those to whom we would minister or share the gospel so that it will be received in the proper way.